2016 Rome municipal election

-Snap municipal elections were held in Rome on 5 and 19 June 2016, to elect the Mayor of Rome and 48 members of the City Council, as well as the fifteen presidents and more than 400 councillors of the 15 municipi in which the municipality is divided.

-The elections were called following the fall of the former Mayor of Rome Ignazio Marino, who was ousted from office after more than half of the members of the City Council resigned in October 2015.
+Snap municipal elections were held in Rome on 5 and 19 June 2016 to elect the mayor of Rome and 48 members of the City Council of Rome, as well as the fifteen presidents and more than 400 councillors of the 15 municipi in which the municipality is divided.
+The elections were called following the fall of the former mayor of Rome Ignazio Marino, who was elected with the Democratic Party (PD) in 2013 but was ousted from office after more than half of the members of the City Council resigned in October 2015.

-The first round of voting on 5 June produced no outright winner, resulting in a run-off election on 19 June between Virginia Raggi, the candidate of the Five Star Movement (M5S), and Roberto Giachetti, member of the Democratic Party (PD).
-Raggi won the mayoral election with two-thirds of the vote, and her party alone won a majority in the City Council of Rome with 29 of the 48 seats.

-The results were widely reported as a major breakthrough for the Five Star Movement, which had previously been seen as a protest party rather than a significant political force.
-At the same round of elections, M5S also won Turin municipal elections.
+The first round of voting on 5 June produced no outright winner, resulting in a run-off election on 19 June between the Five Star Movement (M5S) candidate Virginia Raggi and the centre-left coalition and PD candidate Roberto Giachetti.
+Raggi won the mayoral election with two-thirds of the vote, and her party alone won a majority in the City Council, with 29 of the 48 seats.
+The results were widely reported as a major breakthrough for the M5S, which had previously been seen as a protest party rather than a significant political force.
+At the same round of elections, the M5S also won the mayoralty of Turin.

 Background

-On 12 October 2015, the incumbent mayor Ignazio Marino announced his resignation amidst an accusation of expense scandal that had been made by some opposition parties (especially Five Star Movement and the right-wing Brothers of Italy), but on 29 October he retired the resignation.
-Nevertheless, on 30 October he was ousted from his position after 26 of the 48 members of the City Council resigned.
-The mayorlater was replaced by a government-appointed commissioner and snap municipal elections were called.
+On 12 October 2015, the incumbent mayor Ignazio Marino announced his resignation amidst an accusation of expense scandal that had been made by some opposition parties (especially Five Star Movement and the right-wing Brothers of Italy).
+On 29 October, he retired the resignation.
+On 30 October, he was ousted from his position after 26 of the 48 members of the City Council resigned.
+The mayor was replaced by a government-appointed commissioner and snap municipal elections were called.

-Centre-left primary election
+Centre-left coalition primary election

-As in 2013, the centre-left coalition decided to hold the primary election on 6 March 2016 to decide its mayoral candidate.
-There were 6 main candidates, all from Democratic Party, since the left-wing parties decided to break the alliance and present their own mayoral candidate.

-Among the most popular candidates there were deputies Roberto Giachetti and Roberto Morassut.
-More than 47,000 citizens took part to the primary election which was won by Giachetti:
+As in 2013, the centre-left coalition decided to hold a primary election on 6 March 2016 to decide its mayoral candidate.
+There were six main candidates, all from the Democratic Party since the left-wing parties decided to break the alliance and present their own mayoral candidate.
+Among the most popular candidates were deputies Roberto Giachetti and Roberto Morassut.
+More than 47,000 citizens took part to the primary election, which was won by Giachetti.